Welcome to the Ticket to Work Program!

-The ticket program is a good fit for people who want to improve the earning potential and are committed to preparing for long-term success in the workplace.
-Ticket to Work offers beneficiaries with disabilities access to meaningful employment with the assistance of Ticket to Work employment service providers called employment networks.
+The Ticket to Work (Ticket) program is a good fit for people who want to improve their earning potential and are committed to preparing for long-term success in the workplace.
+The Ticket program offers beneficiaries with disabilities access to meaningful employment with the assistance of Ticket to Work employment service providers called Employment Networks (EN).

 Service Provider or Interested in Becoming One?

-The YourTicketToWork.com website is for Employment Networks and State Vocational Rehabilitation agencies participating in the Social Security Administration Ticket to Work and Self Sufficiency Program.
-Check out the website frequently for upcoming events and Ticket to Work updates.
+The YourTickettoWork.ssa.gov website is for ENs and State Vocational Rehabilitation (VR) agencies participating in Social Security’s Ticket to Work and Self Sufficiency Program (The Ticket to Work program).
+Check out the website frequently for upcoming events and Ticket program updates.

 Did You Receive a Call from 1-855-835-0010?

-The phone call you received was from Social Security's Ticket to Work program.
-Ticket to work is a free and voluntary Social Security program that helps people who receive disability benefits return to work or work for the first time.
-The call refers eligible beneficiaries to Ticket to Work's Help line at 1-866-968-7842 or 1-866-833-2967 (TTY) and to https://choosework.net/mycall/.
+The phone call you received was from Social Security's Ticket to Work (Ticket) program.
+The Ticket program is a free and voluntary Social Security program that helps people who receive disability benefits return to work or work for the first time.
+The call refers eligible beneficiaries to Ticket to Work's Help Line at 1-866-968-7842 or 1-866-833-2967 (TTY) and to https://choosework.ssa.gov/mycall/.
 One of Social Security's contractors manages this site and the Help Line.

-Visit https://choosework.net/mycall/ to sign up for free information.
-Or, contact one of our representatives through the Ticket to Work Help Line.
+Visit https://choosework.ssa.gov/mycall/ to sign up for free information.
+Or contact one of our representatives through the Ticket to Work Help Line.
 Be one of the many people who have connected with us for important information about work as a path to financial independence!
-Read more...
+Read More...

-Visit Social Security's Work Site for programmatic information about the Ticket to Work program.
-You can also learn more about the Office of Research, Demonsration and Employment Support, which administers the program.
+Visit Social Security's Work Site for programmatic information about the Ticket program.
+You can also learn more about the Office of Research, Demonstration and Employment Support, which administers the program.